 With the increasing demand for data-centric projects, companies have quickly opened their data to their ecosystem, through SOAP or REST APIs.
 APIs are the doors to closely guarded data of a company, creating the following challenge: how can we keep the doors open for the ecosystem and sealed off from hackers at the same time?

-API security best practices: 12 simple tips to secure your APIs.
+API security best practices: 12 simple tips to avoid security risks and secure your APIs.

 Be cryptic.
 Nothing should be in the clear, for internal or external communications.

 You and your partners should cipher all exchanges with TLS (the successor to SSL), whether it is one-way encryption (standard one-way TLS) or even better, mutual encryption (two-way TLS).